one3qualsone/elastic-finance/frontend/src/app/learn/beginner/what-is-share/what-is-share.md

 A value investor's edge comes from:

-1. Analyzing businesses based on fundamentals, not emotions
+1. Analysing businesses based on fundamentals, not emotions
 2. Treating each share as a proportional piece of a real business
 3. Understanding that market prices don't always reflect intrinsic value
 4. Having the patience to wait for attractive valuations

-By mastering these concepts, you can avoid the common trap of treating stocks as abstract betting chips and instead recognize them for what they truly are: ownership stakes in real businesses with real assets, liabilities, and earnings.
+By mastering these concepts, you can avoid the common trap of treating stocks as abstract betting chips and instead recognise them for what they truly are: ownership stakes in real businesses with real assets, liabilities, and earnings.